ADA Bathroom Requirements

 The Importance of ADA Compliance

 Making these changes in your business may seem daunting, but it is important to understand the significance and impact ADA modifications can have.
 In 1990, the Americans with Disabilities Act was signed, making it a requirement for businesses to put in every effort possible to provide equal services to people with disabilities that are available to other customers.
-These services include the modification of entrances and exits, seating area, and restrooms.
-If a company fails to meet ADA requirements they can face serious penalties and fines.
+These services include the modification of entrances and exits, seating areas, and restrooms.
+These standards were updated in 2010 to account for innovations that improve accessibility.
+Companies that fail to meet ADA requirements may face serious penalties and fines.

 - The disabled community